PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services-jobs.md

 The PlanQK Platform provides the functionality to execute **managed services** directly via the platform.
 We refer to this feature as
-_Jobs_ and they are either based your own services, services in an organization, or subscribed services via the PlanQK marketplace.
+_Jobs_ and they are either based on your own services or services in an organization.
 Jobs can be especially useful when experimenting with implementations for quantum hardware and when intending to share results with other users of the platform in the form of a [data pool](src/docs/community-platform.md#data-pools).

 ## Job Overview

 When being in the "Jobs" tab you should see a (possibly empty) list of finished jobs.
 If you did not execute any jobs yet, it's time to change that.
-So click on "Create Job" in the top right corner, and the interface guides you through the necessary steps.
+Click on "Create Job" and the interface guides you through the necessary steps.

 ## Create a Job